A16Zcrypto Scam: Victim Loses $210K in Pig Butchering

 • a16z.com

-Additionally, it alleges that Respondent has no rights or legitimate interests in the disputed domain names and that Respondent registered and used the disputed domain names in bad faith.
+Additionally, it alleges that Respondent has no rights or legitimate interests in the disputed domain names and that Respondent registered and used them in bad faith.

-As Respondent failed to submit a response, the Panel decided the administrative proceeding based on Complainant’s undisputed representations and ordered the transfer of the domain names from Respondent to Complainant.
+As the Respondent failed to respond, the Panel decided the administrative proceeding based on the Complainant’s undisputed representations and ordered the transfer of the domain names from the Respondent to the Complainant.

 Following the Money